mufidu/tailwind-sass-starter/README.md

 npm run build
 ```

-In production CSS output is optimized using Tailwind default purging and cssnano compression.
+In production, CSS output is optimized using Tailwind purging and cssnano compression.
+Don't forget to update the glob pattern in `purge` option in [tailwind.config.js](https://github.com/mufidu/tailwind-sass-starter/blob/main/tailwind.config.js) if you change folder structure in your project.

 ## Contributing